nancynigam/k8s-portfwd/README.md

 git clone https://github.com/nancynigam/k8s-portfwd.git
 ```

-2. Update k8 config file.
-Specify the details correctly
+2. Update k8s config file.
+Specify the details correctly.
+A sample config file
+k8s-portfwd-config is provided for reference.

+3. Update the name/path of config file in main inside parseYamlFile function.

-3. Build
+4. Build
 ```
 go build
 ```
-4. Run the executable
+5. Run the executable
 ```
-./k8sfwd
+./k8s-portfwd
 ```
-5. Porwarding for all the configs mentioned in the config file will start.
+6. Porwarding for all the configs mentioned in the config file will start.
 To stop portforwarding, use ctrl + c and it'll terminate all the port forwarding
 ```
 Eg : ports in the config file => "7080:8080"
 This implies to forward port from 8080 to localhost://7080